-As a courtesy to our patients and staff in order to reduce risk of exposure, we are DISCOURAGING VISITORS at this time.
-We REQUIRE that PATIENTS attend appointments ALONE or with ONE HEALTHY ADULT support person IF NECESSARY.
+As a courtesy to our patients and staff in order to reduce the risk of exposure, we are STRONGLY DISCOURAGING VISITORS at this time.
+We request that PATIENTS attend appointments ALONE or with ONE HEALTHY ADULT support person IF NECESSARY.

 With some schools being released, we ask that you PLEASE MAKE EVERY EFFORT to arrange childcare to reduce exposure.
 We will be happy to reschedule your appointment to accommodate this request.

 Please visit the CDC and NCDHHS websites for the latest developments.